Revised March 2019

 HIV Prevalence and HIV Diagnoses Attributed to Injection Drug Use (IDU)

-- State Prevalence: In 2014, an estimated 6,275 persons were living with a diagnosed HIV infection in Oregon—a rate of 187 infections per 100,000 persons.
-Of these, 18.3 percent1 of males and 26.2 percent of females were living with HIV attributed to IDU (AIDSVu).
+- State Prevalence: In 2015, an estimated 6,598 persons were living with a diagnosed HIV infection in Oregon—a rate of 193 cases per 100,000 persons.
+Of those, 18.3 percent of male cases were attributed to IDU or male-to-male contact and IDU.
+Among females, 26.9 percent were living with HIV attributed to IDU (AIDSVu).

 Get this Publication